Skip to content

 The Aerodynamics setup defines:

-• Aerodynamic Mode - Fixed, Map, or Percentage-based configuration
+• Aerodynamic Mode - Fixed, Map (Standard/Split), Percentage, or Expression (Beta) configuration

 • Core Parameters - SCx (drag area), SCz (lift area), CoP (center of pressure)